- The Academic Program

 Failure to perform responsibly at any time, however, could result in immediate loss of this privilege.

-Announcement assemblies are held on Mondays (or the first school day of the week) at 9:40 a.m.; other assemblies will be called as needed.
+Announcement assemblies are held every other Thursday at 11:15 a.m.; other assemblies will be called as needed.
 Assembly duration varies.

 Students may make announcements for school-sponsored events, but they must be in good taste.
 Students who violate this condition will lose the right to make announcements for at least two weeks.

-The principal, assistant principal or the dean of students may approve/disapprove announcements.
+The division head, assistant division head or the dean of students may approve/disapprove announcements.
 All club meeting times must be put on the student activities calendar before being announced in assembly.
 During short assembly periods, simple announcements regarding the time and place of a club meeting should be made by the student government president.
 Special skits and unusually long presentations must be approved by the dean of students at least a day prior to the assembly.

 Our program is enriched by special assemblies throughout the year.
-Arts presentations, the Hazard Lecture Series and the Hal Jones ’22 Lecture are examples of these special assemblies.
-These may occur at the 9:40 a.m. assembly period or at 8 a.m.
-Special assemblies are coordinated through the principal’s office.
+Arts presentations and the Hazard Lecture Series are examples of these special assemblies.
+These may occur at the 11:15 a.m. assembly period or at 8 a.m.
+Special assemblies are coordinated through the division head’s office.
 Parents and alumni are welcome and encouraged to attend.

 Internet Acceptable Use Statement